FAQ

 Why These Are Not Defects:

-• No Impact on Performance: Aesthetic imperfections do not affect the hood's functionality or durability.
+• Performance Unaffected: Aesthetic imperfections do not impact the hood's functionality or durability.

-• Adds Character: They highlight the unique craftsmanship of your carbon fiber hood.
+• Adds Character: These unique features reflect the craftsmanship of your carbon fiber hood.

 What You Can Expect: